 He is a member of the CFA Institute and the CFA Society of Seattle.

-Mr. Mullet earned his bachelor’s degree from the University of Southern California and his master’s degree in business administration from the Anderson Graduate School of Management at University of California, Los Angeles (UCLA).
+Mr. Mullet earned his bachelor’s degree from the University of Southern California and his master’s degree in business administration (MBA) from the Anderson Graduate School of Management at the University of California, Los Angeles (UCLA).

 Mr. Mullet and his wife Jenelle have three daughters.

-Grant Linacre joined Emerald Heights as its Interim Executive Director in October 2015.
+Grant Linacre joined Emerald Heights as its Executive Director in October 2015.
 He is responsible for the day-to-day operations of the community.

 John Clark brings to the board extensive experience as a civil and structural engineer.
 Since 1997, he has served as a consultant to several major engineering firms on large bridge design and construction projects, including SR520, the Hoover Dam Replacement Bridge, the Columbia River Crossing, and the seismic retrofit of the main span of the Golden Gate Bridge.

 Previously, he worked as Vice President at Andersen Bjornstad Kane Jacobs, where his projects included the West Seattle freeway bridges, Port of Seattle Terminal 5 Ramp, 23rd Street Viaduct in Denver, Foss Bridge in Tacoma and the seismic retrofit of I-5 Ship Canal Bridge.
 Earlier in his career, as vice president at Arvid Grant & Associates, he worked on the first concrete cable-stayed bridge in the US.
 As a bridge engineer with the Washington State Highway Department, his projects included the SR520 Portage Bay and west approach bridges, and the Astoria and Vantage Bridges across the Columbia River.